WHB139426/Grounded-Video-LLM/README.md

 We sharpen our model by incorporating

-(1) an additional temporal stream to encode the relationships between frames and
+- (1) an additional temporal stream to encode the relationships between frames and

-(2) discrete temporal tokens enriched with specific time knowledge to represent timestamps.
+- (2) discrete temporal tokens enriched with specific time knowledge to represent timestamps.

-We employ a multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
+- We employ a multi-stage training scheme, beginning with simple video-captioning tasks and progressively introducing video temporal grounding tasks of increasing complexity.
 To further enhance the temporal reasoning capability, we also curate a grounded VideoQA dataset by an automatic annotation pipeline.

-**Grounded-VideoLLM** not only excels in grounding tasks such as temporal sentence grounding, dense video captioning, and grounded VideoQA, but also shows great potential as a versatile video assistant for general video understanding.

 ## Install